Health Education (HED) - Courses

 Health Aspects of Aging

 An exploration of the lifelong aging process and an examination of health factors affecting the elderly.
 Emphasis is given to the changes in a variety of health areas including, but not limited to, physical activity, nutrition, mental health, long-term care, sexuality, and death, dying and grief.
 The course will also include a service-learning component.
-Prerequisite: HED 205, CHE 240; junior standing.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
+Prerequisite: junior standing.
 Offered Fall, Spring.